-Brussels sprouts, love them or hate them?
-Don’t lie to me, do you really truly like them or are you just saying you do because they are one of the trendiest vegetables around?
-I really, truly do like them and I like them even more now that I have this Balsamic Maple Roasted Brussels Sprouts with Bacon recipe in my arsenal!
+Brussels sprouts, do you love them or hate them?
+Don’t lie, do you really like them or are you just saying that because they’re one of the trendiest vegetables around?
+I love them and even more so now that I have this Balsamic Maple Roasted Brussels Sprouts with Bacon recipe in my arsenal!

-When I want to make them a little fancier I drizzle on some balsamic vinegar.
-When it’s Thanksgiving and I want a lowly, misunderstood vegetable like Brussels sprouts to shine, and wow my guests I add balsamic, maple syrup, and BACON!!
+By roasting vegetables, not only are you making them tender, but you also bring out their natural sweetness.
+Generally when I roast my vegetables I just use a little olive oil, salt, and pepper.
+When I want to make them a little fancy I drizzle on balsamic vinegar.
+When it’s Thanksgiving and I want a misunderstood vegetable like brussels sprouts to shine and wow my guests, I add balsamic vinegar, maple syrup and bacon!

 For all the Brussels sprouts haters out there, I urge you to try this combination.
 Anything you found bitter or flavorless about the little cabbages will be blown out the water by this sweet, salty, savory combination of flavors.